elastic/search-ui/packages/search-ui-analytics-plugin/README.md

 # Search UI Analytics Plugin

-The Analytics Plugin is a plugin that provides a way to send analytics events to the Behavioral Analytics Product.
-To use it, you must follow the instructions on how to set up the Analytics Product.
+Use the Analytics Plugin to send analytics events to the Behavioral Analytics Product.
+Follow the instructions to set up the plugin.

 ## Installation